 About IRS Whistleblower Claims

 The IRS is authorized to make awards to those who report wrongdoing to the IRS.
-The IRS established the Whistleblower Office to handle these claims.
+Congress established the Whistleblower Office to handle these claims.
 The office has been widely criticized over the years.
 This includes criticism by members of Congress.
 It has also triggered quite a bit of litigation.

 The authority for these claims is found in Section 7623: